 Posing for snapshots or videos on crowded bridges, or in busy streets, while the photographer fiddles with the camera and pedestrian traffic backs up.

 Walking three or four abreast down narrow calli and lurching to a stop when a member of the group sees something of interest in a shop window.

 Waiting until they're at the head of the gelato stand's line to see what flavors are available, or asking for a translation of the ingredients menu at a busy take-out pizza window.

 Entering the exit side of a vaporetto platform to avoid the boarding queue.

-Arguing with the clerk at the Internet point who asks for a passport or driver's license, as required by Italy's anti-terrorism and child-pornography laws.
+Arguing with the clerk at the phone shop or Internet point who asks for a passport or driver's license, as required by Italy's anti-terrorism and child-pornography laws.

 Being intentionally stupid like the young man at right, who lay down with a friend in the Piazza San Marco and used crumbs to attract pigeons while he posed for snapshots with a dildo protruding from his jeans.

 In a compact and often crowded city like Venice, being sensitive to other people--especially in busy tourist areas--will make life more pleasant for locals and visitors alike.